josephreiser/volconnect/mern/client/README.md

 8. Click Generate Token

 9. Save the token string it gives you somewhere good because you only see it once.
-Whenever you push to the github repo, you'll use it for authentication
+Whenever you push to a branch or master you'll use it for the password (github user for the user)

 # clone this repo